 The network contained 184 marks with AHD71 heights of C3 or better, resulting in an orthometric height constraint for 68% of the stations.
-The weighting of these orthometric heights was based upon the marks' class and order in SCIMS, which also considers the higher quality of the levelling technique for heighting (Table 4).
+The weighting of these orthometric heights was based upon the marks' class and order in SCIMS (Table 4).
 It is worth noting that the GPS base stations were all classified as LCL3 (i.e. levelled) in the vertical component, except TS6635 which was B3 (i.e. GPS-derived with less than ideal control).